Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Image as Treatment

-We are interested in estimating the causal effect of a particular feature that can be part of a treatment object.
-We assume that the treatment feature $T$ is determined solely by the treatment object $\bX$. \begin{assumption}[Treatment Feature] \spacingset{1} There exists a deterministic function $g_{T}: \cX \to \cT$ that maps a treatment object $\bX_i$ to a treatment feature of interest $T_i \in \cT$, i.e., \end{assumption} The assumption implies that the treatment variable is a function of the treatment object and does not vary across respondents.
+We are interested in estimating the causal effect of a particular feature that is a part of the treatment object.
+We assume that this treatment feature $T$ is determined solely by the treatment object $\bX$. \begin{assumption}[Treatment Feature] \spacingset{1} There exists a deterministic function $g_{T}: \cX \to \cT$ that maps a treatment object $\bX_i$ to a treatment feature of interest $T_i \in \cT$, i.e., \end{assumption} The assumption implies that the treatment variable is a function of the treatment object and does not vary across respondents.

 Next, we define confounding features, which represent all features of $\bX$ other than the treatment feature $T$ that influence the outcome $Y$.
 These confounding features, denoted by $\bU_i$, are based on a vector-valued deterministic function of $\bX$ and are denoted by $\bU \in \cU$ where $\cU$ denotes their support.
 As in the previous section, however, this confounding feature is not observed. \begin{assumption}[Confounding Features] \spacingset{1} There exists an unknown vector-valued deterministic function $\bg_{\bU}: \cX \to \cU$ that maps an unstructured object $\bX_i \in \cX$ to the confounding features $\bU_i \in \cU$, i.e.,